Skip to main content

 Disclosures

-All written content on this site is for information purposes only.
+All written content on this site and on Substack.com is for information purposes only.
 Opinions expressed herein are solely those of Genesis Wealth Planning, LLC unless otherwise specifically cited.
 Material presented is believed to be from reliable sources and no representations are made by our firm as to another parties’ informational accuracy or completeness.
 All information or ideas provided should be discussed in detail with an advisor, accountant or legal counsel prior to implementation.
+No information contained herein constitutes a personal recommendation or investment advice.
+The information does not constitute an offer to buy or sell or an invitation to make an offer to buy or sell any financial instruments.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and federally registered in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirement.